 Coupland Castle, Castle in Ewart, England

-Coupland Castle is a fortified structure on the north bank of River Glen in Northumberland, featuring a three-story tower with an attic.
-A smaller projecting tower rises from the south wall, and a two-story stone house built in 1820 extends the complex.
+Coupland Castle is a fortified tower house on the north bank of the River Glen in Northumberland, England, with a main tower of three floors and an attic.
+A smaller projecting tower rises from the south wall, and a two-story stone house forms an attached wing to one side.

 The community of curious travelers